 These kids are not stars.
 Not yet.

 Set mainly in Dallas, Texas, and Port-au-Prince, Haiti, the hour-long vérité documentary Two Four Six, from filmmaker Leyla Nedorosleva, premiered Wednesday, October 10, 2018 on CPTV Spirit.
-You can stream it for a limited time by clicking here, or on the video viewer below.

 Two Four Six follows three people at three different stages of the same process.